Skip to main content

 When your scope test and route decision are complete, use that draft to start a practical coverage and rollout discussion with Gruv.

-This grounding pack does not establish the legal criteria for choosing among those routes.
-Treat route selection as unknown here and confirm criteria from current FCA materials or specialist legal advice.
+Treat route selection as unconfirmed and confirm the legal criteria for choosing among those routes from current FCA materials or specialist legal advice.

-The threshold, calculation method, and reassessment trigger are not supported here.
-Treat the SPI projection test as unknown in this evidence set and confirm it from current FCA materials or specialist advice.
+The threshold, calculation method, and reassessment trigger for the SPI projection test should be confirmed from current FCA materials or specialist advice before planning.

-This evidence set does not provide FCA application timelines, fees, or route requirements.
-Prepare core product and funds-flow documentation, then confirm route-specific requirements with current FCA materials or specialist advice.
+Prepare core product and funds-flow documentation, then confirm route-specific requirements, timelines, and fees with current FCA materials or specialist advice.

-These excerpts do not establish ongoing obligations under those regimes.
-Treat post-approval duties as a separate workstream and confirm the requirements for your specific route from current FCA materials or specialist advice.
+Treat post-approval duties under Payment Services Regulations 2017 and Electronic Money Regulations 2011 as a separate workstream and confirm the requirements for your specific route from current FCA materials or specialist advice.

 Escalate when FCA scope, route, or obligations remain unclear from your internal review.
 Also avoid using HMRC Self Assessment dates such as 5 October 2025 or 31 January as proxies for FCA route, timing, or compliance decisions.